 The PPAP and OPAC are carried out in a variety of ways, using a range of strategies, and, as appropriate, targeting specific audiences throughout the University.
-Past programming currently planned programming at MSSU includes the following:
+Past programming and currently planned programming at MSSU include the following:

-- Faculty, and Staff receive yearly annual sexual misconduct prevention training on Title IX and VAWA.
-Faculty and Staff are required to attend mandatory training that address all aspects of Title IX and VAWA including; definitions of sexual misconduct, discrimination, harassment, stalking, domestic abuse, dating violence, consent, and retaliation; responsibilities as an employee of the university (mandatory reporting), to whom to report the incident (Title IX Coordinator), and scope of geography. - Students also receive yearly training on Title IX and VAWA in the form of an online class.
-The training for student includes all the same aspects as faculty/staff training with the added area of bystander information. - Healthy Relationships week, - Sexual Assault Awareness Week (Assisting Alpha Sigma Alpha students, Take back the night), and - Web resource "Student Health 101." - A women's self-defense class (Rape Aggression Defense) is now being offered at MSSU through the Kinesiology Program.
-In this class girls are not only taught how to avoid risky behaviors, they learn basic and advanced skills for resisting a sexual attack.
+- Faculty, and staff receive yearly sexual misconduct prevention training on Title IX and VAWA.
+Faculty and staff are required to complete online mandatory training that address all aspects of Title IX and VAWA including; definitions of sexual misconduct, discrimination, harassment, stalking, domestic abuse, dating violence, consent, and retaliation; responsibilities as an employee of the university (mandatory reporting), to whom to report the incident (Title IX Coordinator), and scope of geography. - Students also receive yearly training on Title IX and VAWA in the form of an online class.
+The training for students includes all the same aspects as faculty/staff training with the added area of bystander information. - Healthy Relationships week - Sexual Assault Awareness Week (Assisting Alpha Sigma Alpha students, Take Back the Night), and - Web resource "Student Health 101." - A women's self-defense class (Rape Aggression Defense) is now being offered at MSSU through the Kinesiology Department.
+In this class, students are not only taught how to avoid risky behaviors, they learn basic and advanced skills for resisting a sexual attack.